XiaLiPKU/EMANet/README.md

 ## News

 EMANet-101 gets *79.79* in mIoU on Cityscapes using single-scale inference.
-And *80.99* on the PASCAL VOC dataset.
+And *80.99* on the PASCAL VOC dataset (Thanks for Sensetimes' server).
 So, with a classic backbone(ResNet) instead of some newest ones(WideResNet, HRNet), EMANet still achieves the top performance.